 Pacific Energy wants to build the LNG terminal on the site of a former pulp and paper mill it bought in 2015.[10]
 The remains of the old mill sit on the banks of Howe Sound, a coastal fjord on Canada’s Pacific shore.
 The Indigenous Squamish people call the fjord Átl’ḵa7tsem.[12]
 It stretches deep into the snow-capped mountains.[13]
 Eagles, black bears, grizzly bears, caribou and deer live on the shores of Átl’ḵa7tsem/Howe Sound.[14]
 Its waters are home to harbor seals, whales, porpoises, dolphins and seabirds.[15]

 Deep below the surface lies an underwater world of living dinosaurs: glass sponge reefs cover the floor of Átl’ḵa7tsem/Howe Sound.[16]
-For decades, scientists knew of these glass sponge reefs only as fossil relics that became extinct 40 million years ago.[17]
+For decades, scientists only knew of these glass sponge reefs as fossil relics that became extinct 40 million years ago.[17]
 But in 1986, they rediscovered prehistoric glass sponge species in the deep waters off Canada’s coast.[18]
 Since the early 2000s, divers have also found 17 of the unique glass sponge reefs in the shallow waters of Átl’ḵa7tsem/Howe Sound.[19][20]

 Underwater life at Átl’ḵa7tsem/Howe Sound is only beginning to recover from the toxic legacy of industrial pollution.[21]
 The former Woodfibre pulp mill, a copper mine and other industrial activities in the area poisoned the water, animals and plants of Átl’ḵa7tsem/Howe Sound for decades.[22]
 Until the early 2000s, the fjord was among the most polluted areas in North America.[23]
 Herring and salmon had disappeared from it, and along with them, much of the underwater life.[24]
 Only through the mutual effort of the Indigenous Squamish Nation and other community groups did they manage to bring the chemical stew of Átl’ḵa7tsem/Howe Sound back to life.[25][26]
 They placed streams and rivers under protection, replanted native species and surveyed the fish.[27]
 Gradually, herring and salmon returned to the water.[28]
 Dolphins, seals and whales followed.[29]